Andy breaking through late phase awkward stage hair

 By now you should be seriously considering swapping out the barber’s chair and heading for the salon, if you haven’t done so already.

 As we’ve said before, even when you’re growing your hair you need to tidy it up once in a while.
-There’s been plenty of articles on what to watch out for at the salon, so I won’t dwell on it too much.
-The main thing is that you do get it trimmed, maybe as much as two or three times a year.
+There’s been plenty of articles on what to say at the salon, so I won’t dwell on it too much.
+The main thing is that you should get it trimmed during late phase awkward stage hair.

 Wherever you go, make sure your hairdresser doesn’t use thinning shears to take the bulk out of your hair.
 These are scissors that have notches built into the blades that let the hairdresser snip deep, removing some strands of hair and leaving others long.